Designated hitter: Interleague play and exhibitions (until 2021)

 In Major League Baseball, during interleague play between 1997 and 2021, the DH rule was applied to a game based on the rules of the home team's league.
 If the game was played in an American League park, the designated hitter could be used; in a National League park, the pitcher must bat or else be replaced with a pinch-hitter.
 On June 12, 1997, San Francisco Giants outfielder Glenallen Hill became the first National League DH in a regular-season game, when the Giants met the American League Texas Rangers at The Ballpark in Arlington in interleague play.

 At first, the DH rule was not applied to the World Series.
 From 1973 to 1975, all World Series games were played under National League rules, with no DH and with pitchers required to bat.
 For 1976, it was decided the DH rule would apply to all games in the World Series, regardless of venue, but only in even-numbered years.
 Cincinnati Reds first baseman Dan Driessen became the first National League designated hitter in the postseason; he was the DH in all four World Series games that year.
 This practice lasted through 1985.
 Beginning in the 1986 World Series, the DH rule was used in games played in the stadium of the American League representative.

 There was initially no DH in the All-Star Game.
 Beginning in 1989, the rule was applied only to games played in American League stadiums.
 During this era, if the All-Star Game was scheduled for an American League stadium, fans would vote for the DH for the American League's starting lineup, while the National League's manager decided that league's starting DH.
 Since 2010, the designated hitter has been used by both teams, regardless of where the game is played.
+This was because in the non-DH games, pitchers would rarely actually bat and would usually be replaced by pinch hitters.
+Since the National League now uses the DH, it is included in the All-Star voting similar to how it had already been included in American League voting.

 For the 2021 All-Star Game, MLB granted an exception to the DH rule because Los Angeles Angels' Shohei Ohtani was selected as both starting DH and starting pitcher.
 Ohtani started the game as both a pitcher and the DH and was replaced as pitcher after one inning but remained in the game as the DH without the American League having to forfeit the use of a DH.
 The American League would have lost the DH if either Ohtani, or a player replacing him at DH, had played a position in the field other than pitcher.